 Our Yellowstone Horseback Adventure includes by far the most horseback riding available on any Alpengirl camp session.

-When riding at girls camp, our focus is on western leisure trail riding, we are not in an arena very often, if at all.
+When riding at camp, our focus is on western leisure trail riding, we are not in an arena very often, if at all.
 Western trail riding at camp is another way we can explore the wilderness and take a break from carrying our own backpack into the wild.
-Girls don’t need previous riding experience to participate in a day of horseback riding at camp, girls that are new to horse riding or become nervous when horse riding will have an option to switch horses or walk, but, there’s a horse matched to every riders comfort and ability.
-Girls simply need to tell the outfitters their comfort level and they’ll be matched to a horse accordingly.
+Campers don’t need previous riding experience to participate in a day of horseback riding at camp, campers that are new to horse riding or become nervous when horse riding will have an option to switch horses or walk, but, there’s a horse matched to every riders comfort and ability.
+Campers simply need to tell the outfitters their comfort level and they’ll be matched to a horse accordingly.

 Alpengirl Camp Horses